2021 Spring Conference Frequently Asked Questions

 Who is the key contact for the conference?

 The Conference Founder and Director, Michelle Rigling, serves as key contact for all questions and requests.
-Michelle is also the founder of Celebrate Your Existence Women's Group, the Chattanooga Red Tent, and The Cavewoman Way.

 How do I register for the Midsouth Womens' Herbal Conference?

 The easiest way to register is online, through the registration tab.
-Registration opens November 1, 2020.
+Registration opens March 1, 2024.
 If you need assistance or would like to register through mail via check, contact us and we'll be happy to help.

 How much does registration cost?